-.07 Issues under the jurisdiction of the Division Counsel/Associate Chief Counsel (Tax Exempt and Government Entities) include those that involve income tax and other tax aspects of executive compensation and employee benefit programs (other than those within the jurisdiction of the Commissioner, Tax Exempt and Government Entities Division); employment taxes; taxes on self-employment income; tax-exempt obligations; mortgage credit certificates; Qualified Zone Academy Bonds (QZADS); and federal, state, local, and Indian tribal governments.

-.01 The procedures for obtaining letter rulings, etc., that apply to federal alcohol, tobacco, and firearms taxes under subtitle E of the Code are under the jurisdiction of the Bureau of Alcohol, Tobacco and Firearms.

-.02 The procedures for obtaining letter rulings, determination letters, etc., on employee plans and exempt organizations are under the jurisdiction of the Commissioner, Tax Exempt and Government Entities Division.
-See Rev. Proc.
-2001-4, this Bulletin.
-See also Rev. Proc.
-2001-6, this Bulletin, for the procedures for issuing determination letters on the qualified status of pension, profit-sharing, stock bonus, annuity, and employee stock ownership plans under §§ 401, 403(a), 409, and 4975(e)(7), and the status for exemption of any related trusts or custodial accounts under § 501(a).

-For the user fee requirements applicable to requests for letter rulings, determination letters, etc., under the jurisdiction of the Commissioner, Tax Exempt and Government Entities Division, see Rev. Proc.
-2001-8, this Bulletin.

-.01 In income and gift tax matters, the national office generally issues a letter ruling on a proposed transaction and on a completed transaction if the letter ruling request is submitted before the return is filed for the year in which the transaction that is the subject of the request was completed.

-(1) Circumstances under which a letter ruling is not ordinarily issued.
-The national office ordinarily does not issue a letter ruling if, at the time the letter ruling is requested, the identical issue is involved in the taxpayer's return for an earlier period and that issue-

-- (a) is being examined by a director;

-- (b) is being considered by an area office;

-- (c) is pending in litigation in a case involving the taxpayer or a related taxpayer;

-(d) has been examined by a director or considered by an area office and the statutory period of limitations on assessment or on filing a claim for refund or credit of tax has not expired; or
+- .01 In income and gift tax matters, the national office generally issues a letter ruling on a proposed transaction and on a completed transaction if the letter ruling request is submitted before the return is filed for the year in which the transaction that is the subject of the request was completed. - (1) Circumstances under which a letter ruling is not ordinarily issued.
+The national office ordinarily does not issue a letter ruling if, at the time the letter ruling is requested, the identical issue is involved in the taxpayer's return for an earlier period and that issue- - (a) is being examined by a field office; - (b) is being considered by an area office; - (c) is pending in litigation in a case involving the taxpayer or a related taxpayer; - (d) has been examined by a field office or considered by an area office and the statutory period of limitations on assessment or on filing a claim for refund or credit of tax has not expired; or - (e) has been examined by a field office or considered by an area office and a closing agreement covering the issue or liability has not been entered into by a field office or by an area office.

-(e) has been examined by a director or considered by an area office and a closing agreement covering the issue or liability has not been entered into by a director or by an area office.
-If a return dealing with an issue for a particular year is filed while a request for a letter ruling on that issue is pending, the national office will issue the letter ruling unless it is notified by the taxpayer or otherwise learns that an examination of that issue or the identical issue on an earlier year's return has been started by a director.
+If a return dealing with an issue for a particular year is filed while a request for a letter ruling on that issue is pending, the national office will issue the letter ruling unless it is notified by the taxpayer or otherwise learns that an examination of that issue or the identical issue on an earlier year's return has been started by a field office.
 See section 8.04 of this revenue procedure.
-However, even if an examination has begun, the national office ordinarily will issue the letter ruling if the director agrees, by memorandum, to the issuance of the letter ruling.
+Even if an examination has begun, the national office ordinarily will issue the letter ruling if the field office agrees, by memorandum, to the issuance of the letter ruling.

-(2) No letter ruling on a property conversion after return filed.
+- (2) No letter ruling on a property conversion after return filed.
 The national office does not issue a letter ruling on the replacement of involuntarily converted property, whether or not the property has been replaced, if the taxpayer has already filed a return for the taxable year in which the property was converted.
-However, the director may issue a determination letter in this case.
-See section 6.01 of this revenue procedure.

-(3) Certain late S corporation and related elections.
+The field office may issue a determination letter in this case.
+See section 6.01 of this revenue procedure. - (3) Certain late S corporation and related elections.
 In lieu of requesting a letter ruling under this revenue procedure, a taxpayer may obtain relief for certain late S corporation and related elections by following the procedures in Rev. Proc.
 98-55, 1998-2 C.B.
 643, or Rev. Proc.
 97-48, 1997-2 C.B.
 521. A request made pursuant to Rev. Proc.
 98-55 or Rev. Proc.
 97-48 does not require payment of any user fee.
 See section 3.05 of Rev. Proc.
 98-55, section 3 of Rev. Proc.
 97-48, and section 15.03(2) of this revenue procedure.